SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-31-today-i-got-shot-a-fourth-time.md

-[JJ Abrams _Star Trek_](https://en.wikipedia.org/wiki/Star_Trek_(film)), a documentary on Leonard Nimoy called [_For the Love of Spock_](https://www.netflix.com/title/80115102), and maybe even binge-watch the [_Twilight_](https://en.wikipedia.org/wiki/Twilight_(novel_series)) movies (hey, don't judge me; the Weekend Editrix hates them, but although I have some reservations, I like the adventure &amp; love story parts).
+[JJ Abrams _Star Trek_](https://en.wikipedia.org/wiki/Star_Trek_(film)), a documentary on Leonard Nimoy called [_For the Love of Spock_](https://www.netflix.com/title/80115102), and maybe even binge-watch the [_Twilight_](https://en.wikipedia.org/wiki/Twilight_(novel_series)) movies.
+(The Weekend Editrix hates them.
+Although I have some reservations, I like the adventure &amp; love story parts.
+Don't judge me.)

 This is the 4th vaccine this year for both your humble Weekend Editor &amp; Editrix (2 COVID-19 + 2 Shingrix).
 I'm forecasting a total of 6 jabs this year for us (additionally: